cjeong1021/EID101/README.md

 # Our Product

+As stated above,  our product is an audio wireless (bluetooth) navigational device designed for bikers so that they can  keep their eyes on the road by hearing commands from a bluetooth earphone connected to their smartphone app.
 Beyond the audio navigation feature, we decided to make a waterproof earpiece with a temporary sim card, allowing a hotspot to connect with the tourists smartphone and google maps.
 We also added a feature called “Crime check” that would actively connect with an online NYPD database to inform them of crimes in the vicinity.
 We also added rentals to economize the product.

 # Challenges and Competitions Faced